 - Park near security cameras.
 If you can find security cameras looking over the parking spot, try to be within range of it.
 Thieves are sure to look around and see where they can get away with a crime without being caught, so security cameras are bound to deter them.

 With all of these practices together, you stand a better chance of keeping your catalytic converter safe, along with the vehicle itself and all of the possessions inside.
-At the very least, if something is stolen, you have a better chance of recovering it between the cameras and possible eye-witnesses.
+At the very least, between the cameras and possible eye-witnesses, you will have a better chance of recovering it if it is stolen.

 3. Use an Alarm